-Careers in mass communications are highly competitive and PCC offers an affordable way for students to begin their education.
-The PCC AGS Mass Communications Degree provides you with a two-year foundation of courses designed to transfer to four-year colleges and universities.
-Course work includes a foundation of general education classes with a variety of media courses.
-Discipline specific courses average 20 students and are taught with industry standard software and equipment.
+Careers in mass communications are highly competitive and PCC offers an affordable way for you to begin your education.
+Our discipline-specific courses average 20 students per class and are taught using industry standard software and equipment.

-Our Experienced FacultyInstructors are professionals currently working for local media, broadcast, news organizations, or are entrepreneurs.
-Many instructors have 20+ years experience in related fields, bringing current and real world experience straight into the classroom for students to glean from.
+Our PCC Media Communications staff consists of professionals who are currently working for local media, broadcast and news organizations or are entrepreneurs.
+Many instructors have 20 or more years of experience in related fields, bringing current real-world experience straight into the classroom.

-Our Cutting Edge FacilitiesHands on Learning Employers Demand and You Deserve.
-The PCC Center for New Media at PCC provides opportunities for hands-on learning through work-study and internships that provide broadcasting experience for events important to Pueblo and surrounding communities.
+The PCC Center for New Media offers hands-on learning through work-study and internships, providing valuable broadcasting experience through the production of major events in Pueblo and the surrounding communities.